udacity/CarND-Capstone/traffic_light_training/README.md

 ### Setup the Training and Evaluation Pipeline
 -----

-The use the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) for the Udacity Capstone project, it is nessecary to clone the [Github Repository tensorflow/models](https://github.com/tensorflow/models).
+To use the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) for the Udacity Capstone project, it is nessecary to clone the [Github Repository tensorflow/models](https://github.com/tensorflow/models).

 But since the car *Carla* only supports Tensorflow 1.3.0, its crucial to checkout an older release of the repo.
 The official release tag 1.4.0 would be ok, but they removed the research models that we need.